opentripplanner/OpenTripPlanner/doc/user/BuildConfiguration.md

 List stations that should route to centroid.

-This field contains a list of station ids for which the centroid will be used instead of the stop coordinates.
+This field contains a list of station ids for which street legs will start/end at the station centroid instead of the child stops.

-When doing street routing from/to a station the default behaviour is to route to any of the stations child stops.
+When searching from/to a station the default behaviour is to route from/to any of the stations child stops.
 This can cause strange results for stations that have stops spread over a large area.

-For some stations you might instead wish to use the centroid of the station as the source/destination for street routing.
+For some stations you might instead wish to use the centroid of the station as the origin/destination.
 In this case the centroid will be used both for direct street search and for access/egress street search where the station is used as the start/end of the access/egress.
+But transit that starts/ends at the station will work as usual without any additional street leg from/to the centroid.